websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-gitlab-repository.md

 # Configuring Your GitLab Repository

 Upon receiving a DXP Cloud onboarding email, you're provisioned a GitHub repository hosted in the `dxpcloud` organization.
 This repository should be used as a template for a team's separate private DXP Cloud development repository and is typically removed after 10 business days.
-Users are expected to:
+Users must:

-1. Transfer the initial provisioned repository to their own private repository.
+1. Transfer the provisioned repository to their own private repository.
-1. Integrate that repository with the Jenkins (CI) service in DXP Cloud using a Webhook.
+1. Integrate their private repository with the Jenkins (CI) service in DXP Cloud using a Webhook.

 The provisioned repository will be on GitHub, but you can transfer it to a GitLab repository as of version 3.2.0 of the Jenkins service.

 ## Preparing the Jenkins Service

-Before you start, check the `LCP.json` for your `ci` service, and make sure that you're running the following Jenkins service or higher:
+Before you start, check the `LCP.json` for your `ci` service, and ensure you're running the following Jenkins service or higher:

 ```
 liferaycloud/jenkins:2.222.1-3.2.0